Roger Dean Chevrolet Stadium – St Louis Cardinals Spring Training

 The MVP Grille brings some tastes from St. Louis to the stadium in the form of St. Louis dogs, Cubs Hater dogs (both $9), and pancake & sausage on a stick ($4.50, with maple dipping sauce).
 Try the pancake on a stick just to say you did.
 The concession also has selections from the Miami club, but Sonny BBQ is the only thing to recommend there ($9.75).

-Roger Dean Stadium has a fairly common minor league layout.
+Roger Dean Stadium has a fairly common minor-league layout.
 The field boxes (closer to the field) run from outfield to outfield around home plate.
 A second tier of loge seats, separated by the main walkway from the field boxes, runs from about third to first.
 Above them, the press box and luxury suites sit right around home plate.
-A party tent and small bleachers section sits out in left field, and the Cassidy Cool Zone (an air-conditioned group area with an all-you-can-eat buffet) and a small picnic berm sit in right.
-The view in the outfield is a pair of executive offices (the Marlins in left and the Cardinals in right).
+A party tent and small bleachers section minor leagues out in the onion theleft field, and the Cassidy Cool Zone (an air-conditioned group area with an all-you-can-eat buffet) and a small picnic berm sit in right.
+The view in the outfield is a pair of executive offices (the Marlins on the left and the Cardinals in right).

 The doors open two hours before game time from three gates arrayed around the park.
 Cardinals fans show up early and in great numbers, so Gate C is a slightly better option.
 The left side/right side split between the teams holds up everywhere.
 The Cardinals use the first base side as their home dugout, and Cardinals autograph seekers can hang out by the player gates outside of right field–but get there early.
 Crowds start forming way before game time as Cardinals fans make a day of it looking for signatures.